Skip to main content

 Parent and Family Resources

-Saint Louis University's campus in Madrid offers a first-class education and a safe, nurturing, positive environment in which students are able to discover themselves while achieving academic success and preparing for their professional future.
+Saint Louis University — Madrid offers a first-class education and a safe, nurturing, positive environment where students can discover themselves while achieving academic success and preparing for their professional future.

 Academics and Accreditation